 Amstat News is the monthly membership magazine of the American Statistical Association, bringing you news and notices of the ASA, its chapters, its sections, and its members.
 Other departments in the magazine include announcements and news of upcoming meetings, continuing education courses, and statistics awards.

-Florida State University
+The Pennsylvania State University

 U.S. Census Bureau

-University of Iowa
+The University of Iowa

-University of Missouri
+University of Minnesota

-University of Vermont
+University of Southern California

-SAS Institute, Inc.
+SAS Institute Inc.